Nima-Fr/TryHackMe/Daily_Bugle/README.md

 [jjameson@dailybugle ~]$
 ~~~

-We can run `yum` as sudo and no password.
+We can run `yum` as sudo with no password.
 I checked [GTFOBins](https://gtfobins.github.io/gtfobins/yum/#sudo) for yum and there are two privesc with yum.
 I tried one of them and it worked:

 ~~~
 [jjameson@dailybugle ~]$ TF=$(mktemp -d)